Shivaram Karanth: Personal life

 Karanth married Leela Alva, a student in the school that Karanth taught dance and directed plays in.
 Leela belonged to the Bunt community and was the daughter of a businessman, K. D. Alva.
 They married on 6 May 1936.
-The couple subsequently attracted ridicule from people in the region over their inter-caste marriage; Karanth belonged to an orthodox Brahmin community.
+The couple subsequently attracted ridicule from people in the region over their inter-caste marriage; Karanth belonged to an orthodox Brahmin community, but had become an atheist after cutting his sacred thread at a young age.
 Leela, who had her early education in Marathi language, re-learnt Kannada after marriage and translated the Marathi novel Pan Lakshat Kon Gheto into Kannada.
 As a dancer, she participated in Karanth's operas.
 The Karanths had four children together: sons, Harsha and Ullas, a conservationist; and daughters, Malavika and Kshama.
 His mother's influence on Karanth was described by Ullas as: "It was our mother who shaped Karanth's life...
 She was the backbone of all his endeavours.
 She was also quite well-read, and she dedicated all of her talents to her husband.
 She took care of all household responsibilities."
-The family lived in the Puttur town of Dakshina Kannada, a district in the South Karnataka region, before moving to Saligrama, a town 2 mi from Karanth's birthplace Kota, in 1974.
+The family lived in the Puttur, Karnataka town of Dakshina Kannada, a district in the South Karnataka region, before moving to Saligrama, a town 2 mi from Karanth's birthplace Kota, in 1974.
 A few years prior to this, their eldest son Harsha died leaving Leela suffer from "depression and hallucinations".
 Leela died in September 1986.
 It was also the year that Karanth's final novel was published.

 Karanth was admitted to Kasturba Medical College in Manipal on 2 December 1997 to be treated for viral fever.
 He suffered from a cardiac respiratory arrest two days later and slipped into a coma.
-On 8 December, his kidneys began to fail and he subsequently developed severe acidosis and sepsis, following which he was put on dialysis.
+On 9 December, his kidneys began to fail and he subsequently developed severe acidosis and sepsis, following which he was put on dialysis.
 Efforts to revive him failed and he died at 11:35 a.m.
 (IST) the following day, aged 95.
 The government of Karnataka declared a two-day mourning in the State as a mark of respect.